We Don't Have Facebook Accounts, Say People Who Care About Privacy

-PEOPLE who are even remotely interested in the concept of privacy could not possibly have a Facebook account, it emerged last night.
+PEOPLE who are even remotely interested in the concept of privacy could not possibly have a Facebook account, it has been confirmed.

-As the social networking giant unveiled its new privacy settings, people who understand what the word means wished the company well but said they would continue to mind their own business, thank you very much.
+Millions of people who understand what the word means expressed confusion over Facebook users concerns about privacy and stressed they would continue to mind their own business, thank you very much.

-“Meanwhile – and this is where it gets a bit technical – they keep my phone number in their book and periodically we use these numbers to exchange information and opinions.
+“Meanwhile – and this is where it gets a bit technical – they keep my phone number in their book and periodically we use the numbers to facilitate occasions where we exchange information and opinions.
 The privacy setting is inside my brain and involves me either saying things or not saying things.”

 Professor Henry Brubaker, of the Institute for Studies, said: “Facebook ‘privacy’ is a bit like going into a cake shop and then being told you’re under no obligation to buy a cake.
 It’s all absolutely fine, in a doing-things-by-the-book kind of a way, but the only reason you came in is because there were loads of lovely big cakes in the window.”